糖心Vlog传媒

 Degree A0332

 The Associate in Arts in English for Transfer introduces students to Literature written in English and gives them the option of studying creative writing.
 Completion of the degree provides students with the core skills and knowledge needed to pursue a baccalaureate degree in English.
 Those core skills and knowledge include the ability to analyze literature and the ability to write researched analytical papers.
 Students who earn this degree will be able to write a literary analysis, analyze major themes and concerns in literature, and identify the influence of culture on human expression.
+Students earning an associate degree for transfer will not be required to complete any other local graduation requirements.

 Required Courses